Long Weekend to Ski Powder Mountain: Part 4

 - Long Weekend to Ski Powder Mountain: Part 3

 However, after lunch things took a turn for the worse and Keith ended up injuring his knee and we had to make a visit to the ER.
 We were totally bummed out that our weekend of skiing was ending, but were thankful it wasn’t something worse… or was it?

 Keith woke up the next morning feeling a little better and ready to enjoy another delicious breakfast.
 Once again we chatted with other guests and loved the slow pace of morning while watching the sunrise.
 Shortly after, Keith needed a little time to rest so we headed back to the room to lounge.

 He decided to inform his parents of the injury.
 We really didn’t think it was a big deal at this point.
 I worked on getting our money refunded for the day since we prepaid for the lift tickets.
 It was a Saturday so they would sell out, therefore Powder Mountain had no problem refunding us.
 We really appreciated this!

 Later, we ate our leftover pizza for lunch and Keith decided to give the steps a try.
 Slowly, but surely he made it upstairs and we found a movie to watch in the common area.
 Andrea stopped in and offered to help in any way she could, we were just glad we had this comfortable space to relax in.

 By evening, we wanted to get out so we headed over to Carlos and Harley’s for Mexican food.
-Keith was pretty slow moving, but once we got in and seated, we enjoyed the dinner very much.
-Carlos and Harley’s was pretty busy, but once we ate it started to slow down so we took the opportunity to just sit, talk and relax.
+Keith was pretty slow-moving, but once we got in and seated, we enjoyed the dinner very much.
+Carlos and Harley's restaurant was pretty busy, but once we ate it started to slow down so we took the opportunity to just sit, talk and relax.

 Keith and I really hadn’t done much so we weren’t tired from the day.
 We took advantage and stayed up late to watch Netflix and YouTube before finally ending the day.
 It wasn’t the day we planned on, but we made the most of it!